 When writing a philosophy of discipline statement, remember that it’s not based only on control but the underlying topics that coincide with it – morals, ethics, values, and personal responsibility.

 Parents or guardians should serve as the primary resource for instructing their children about these concepts.
 Some guardians don’t set a good example or could even neglect this critical parenting role.
-Guardians may even leave this responsibility to educators to take the lead and help develop our leaders of tomorrow.
+Guardians may even leave this responsibility to educators to take the lead and help develop tomorrow’s leaders.

 There are many helpful writing tips to create an excellent discipline statement.
-Many teachers may call this statement a Philosophy of Behaviour Management, learn more about how to write one.
+Many teachers may call this statement a Philosophy of Behaviour Management and learn more about writing one.

 What to Include In a Philosophy of Discipline Statement

 In your philosophy of discipline statement, you may wish to include that you believe the classroom should be fair, consistent, and with immediate consequences of acting up.
 Students must know the rules and procedures right from day one and understand the resulting consequences for obeying and breaking the rules.

 Education World, one of my favorite websites, has a post on Discipline With Dignity Stresses Positive Motivation.
 Gaining ideas for what type of discipline procedures work for other teachers may help you in your teaching journey.